-Sideburn has co-promoted a number of unforgettable sold out trips in the Himalayas and we were itching to do another in the region with our Indian-owned partners at Helmet Stories.
+Sideburn has co-promoted a number of unforgettable sold out trips in the Himalayas and once again we are partnering with Indian-owned tour company Helmet Stories.

-After a few reconnaissance journeys over two years they have designed and researched this trip for us that is the ideal mix of challenge, duration, culture, natural beauty and value for money.
+The trip that have designed and researched the ideal mix of challenge, duration, culture, natural beauty and value for money.

 Read the report from one of our paying punters in Sideburn 39.

 The itinerary for each trip is identical, and outlined below, only the dates differ.

 SIDEBURN NEPAL OPEN TO ALL - 29 September- 8 October 2024 LIMITED PLACES NOW AVAILABLE

 Check in to hotel and relax after the flight and get into the groove of Nepal.

 While the necessary permits get issued we rest up, and get to know each other as we take in a few of the incredible sights of Kathmandu, including the Boudha Stupa Buddhist temple and the ancient Durbar Square UNESCO heritage site.
 The hotel is a great place to hang-out, with a secluded terrace bar and pool.